UnterrainerInformatik/FiniteStateMachine/README.md

 Furthermore it implements even a Stack-Based-FSM (SBFSM).
 So you may tell it to 'continue with the last state before the active one'.

 You describe your FSM using a nice and well documented DSL (Domain Specific Language).

+If you're looking for a Java version of this project, check out [Olards Java Version on GitHub](https://github.com/Olard/JavaStateMachine).

 #### ![Icon](https://github.com/UnterrainerInformatik/FiniteStateMachine/raw/master/StateMachine/icon.png)StateMachine